← All claims

 2013 · Diabetes

-mechanism supports moderate Provides fructose/uric-acid mechanistic basis linking added-sugar excess to metabolic syndrome and diabetes.
+mechanism supports low Provides fructose/uric-acid mechanistic basis linking added-sugar excess to metabolic syndrome and diabetes.

 Te Morenga